Aftercare Planning At Ohio Recovery Center

 (419) 904-4158

-Triggers are people, places, feelings, or other things that make you want to abuse drugs or slip into old habits.
+This includes resources to turn to if triggers, or the people, places, feelings, or other things that make you want to use drugs or alcohol, become overwhelming.
 An aftercare plan is a set of interventions designed to help you cope with triggers and reduce your risk of relapse.
+It can also include a relapse prevention plan, for specific steps to follow if a relapse does occur.

-Your treatment team at ORC includes your case manager, primary clinician, aftercare coordinator, and other treatment providers.
-In some cases, your loved ones or support system may also assist with aftercare planning.
+The aftercare coordinator at ORC will collaborate with you and your treatment team, including your case manager, primary clinician, and other treatment providers, to come up with a plan that covers all of your needs and goals going forward.
+In some cases, your loved ones or other members of your outside support system may also assist in the planning.

 Aftercare Services At ORC

-The specific interventions listed in your aftercare program will depend on your personal needs.
-The most common aftercare services and interventions we provide include:
+The specific interventions listed in your aftercare plan will depend on your personal needs.
+The most common aftercare services we provide include the following.

-When you’re recovering from a mental health or substance use disorder, it’s important to have a strong support system.
-Along with friends and family, your support system should include other people in recovery.
-The best place to meet these people is a peer support group.
+When you’re recovering from a substance use disorder, it’s important to have a strong support system.
+Along with friends and family who are supportive of your recovery, your support system ideally will include other people in recovery.

 All of these groups give you the opportunity to discuss your experiences and coping strategies with people facing similar challenges.

-• determine which jobs could be a good fit for you
+• determine which jobs are a good fit for you

 • build a strong resume